MatteoBertagni/SMEW/README.md

 # Instructions
-1. Download the whole folder as a zip file.
-2. Unzip into a selected working directory
+1. Download or pull the whole repository into a selected working directory.
-3. Run the Juptyer notebook 'Example' to verify that the model (pyEW) is correctly used within the notebooks.
+2. Run the Juptyer notebook 'Example' to verify that the model components (pyEW) are correctly used within the notebooks.
-4. Change the parameters in the file 'Example' to run specific simulations for different scenarios.
+3. Change the parameters in the file 'Example' to run specific simulations for different scenarios.
-5. For the Jupyter notebooks of the model-experiment comparison, define the selected base directory in the first cell of each notebook.
+4. For the Jupyter notebooks of the model-experiment comparison, define the selected base directory in the first cell of each notebook.

 # Contact
 You can contact me at @MatteoBertagni (matteo.bertagni@polito.it) for more information about the research.